-UroGen Pharma Inc., a subsidiary of UPL, was incorporated in Delaware in October 2015 and began operating in February 2016 ("UPI").
+UroGen Pharma Inc., a wholly owned subsidiary of UPL, was incorporated in Delaware in October 2015 and began operating in February 2016 ("UPI").

-UPL and UPI (together the "Company") is a clinical stage biopharmaceutical company focused on developing novel therapies designed to change the standard of care for urological pathologies.
-Since commencing operations, the Company has devoted substantially all of its efforts to securing intellectual property rights, performing research and development activities, including conducting clinical trials and manufacturing activities, hiring personnel, preparing for the potential commercial launch of its lead product candidates, UGN-101 and UGN-102, and raising capital to support and expand these activities.
+UPL and UPI (together the "Company") is a biopharmaceutical company focused on developing and commercializing novel therapies designed to change the standard of care for urological pathologies.
+Since commencing operations, the Company has devoted substantially all of its efforts to securing intellectual property rights, performing research and development activities, including conducting clinical trials and manufacturing activities, hiring personnel, preparing for the potential commercial launch of our first commercial product, Jelmyto (mitomycin), formerly known as UGN-101, and our product candidate UGN-102, and raising capital to support and expand these activities.